minic-natasa/React-Pretty-Fix-Blog-Web-Application/README.md

 Contact: Enables visitors to send an email through an integrated contact form.

 **Technology Stack**
-React.js: Used for building the user interface, providing a fast and interactive user experience.
+React: Used for building the user interface, providing a fast and interactive user experience.
 Database: Integration with a database allows for storing and manipulating data on posts and user profiles.
 Authentication: The registration and login system uses standard authentication methods to protect user data.